NB: Updated for clarity on June 14, 2022

 An errata or corrigendum is a corrections list, a paper or web page noting and correcting errors in a publication, typically a large academic work.
 The errata fills the gap between the next edition of a book, when any errors are formally corrected.
 You’ll often find an errata slipped into the back of a work, a page or two inserted before the title leaves the printer.

 A great example of an online errata is that for the Jepson Manual (external link).
 This serves as the update page for the Manual, a 1,600 page hardcopy tome.
 Erratas note mistakes and keep people current on new findings in a field which change the publication.
 It’s no shame to have an errata as no thousand page book is perfect, anymore than the humans who write and review them.

-My geology textbook, though, all 836 pages of it, does not seem to have an errata sheet.
+My geology textbook, though, all 836 pages of it, does not have an errata sheet.
 A little discouraging for a $170 text.
 In one chapter alone I discovered five errors or oddities, blemishes that carried over to the online materials supporting the work.
 The book is Dynamic Earth: An Introduction to Physical Geology by Christiansen and Hamblin (2015).

 The publisher remains silent on this despite my e-mails.
 Although I am enjoying the course, I am now worried over what is correct and what is not.
 99% of the book must be accurate, I just can’t tell.
 Unless I have an errata sheet.

 We all make mistakes, it’s how we handle those mistakes that counts.
 Right now, I am counting the moments until I get an errata, as I go further and further into the book.
 As I struggle with new words and new ideas, I hope I am on the right side of all of them.
 Let me be very clear about this.